openvinotoolkit/model_server/docs/models_repository.md

        }
 }
 ```
-- This extra mapping can be handy to enable model `user friendly` names on the client when the model has cryptic tensor names.
+- This extra mapping can be handy to enable model `user-friendly` names on the client when the model has cryptic tensor names.

 - OpenVINO&trade; model server enables the versions present in the configured model folder according to the defined [version policy](./model_version_policy.md).